Brian Patrick Regan: Espionage activity

+Arrest and conviction

+In August 2001, Regan was arrested by the FBI while riding aboard a mobile lounge at Dulles International Airport, where he was preparing to board a flight to Zürich, Switzerland.
+He was carrying classified documents and contact information for Iraqi, Libyan, and Chinese embassies in Switzerland hidden in his shoes.
+In February 2002, he pleaded not guilty to the charges.

 Jury selection for the trial began in January 2003, with potential jurors required to fill in questionnaires asking their opinions on crime, espionage, the September 11 attacks, and the death penalty.
 Regan's lawyers had attempted to delay the trial due to the potential invasion of Iraq.
-Prosecutors sought the death penalty, the first time it would have been used for espionage since Julius and Ethel Rosenberg were executed by electric chair in 1953; the death penalty for espionage had been reinstated in 1994, but had not yet been sought on 10 prior occasions.
+Prosecutors sought the death penalty, the first time it would have been used for espionage since Julius and Ethel Rosenberg were executed by electric chair in 1953; the death penalty for espionage had been reinstated in 1994 but had not yet been sought on 10 prior occasions.
 The prosecution called upon FBI code expert Daniel Olson to testify as to the secret messages Regan had attempted to send to Iraq and Libya; Olson described the code as "sophisticated".
 Regan's attorney Jonathan Shapiro argued that the information Regan had used was "worthless" and described his actions as merely "bad judgment".
-Lawyer Nina Ginsberg argued that no serious foreign power would have dealt with him.
-The following month, Regan was found guilty on two counts of attempted espionage and one of gathering national defense information, but the jury declined to impose the death penalty.
+Lawyer Nina Ginsberg argued that no serious foreign power would have dealt with him.The following month, Regan was found guilty on two counts of attempted espionage and one of gathering national defense information, but the jury declined to impose the death penalty.
 He was acquitted of the charge of attempting to spy for Libya.
 He was sentenced to life imprisonment without parole in March of that year.
 Regan's wife Anette avoided prosecution for attempting to cover up his actions.

+Debriefing

-Five months after the conclusion of the trial, FBI agents began searching for the classified documents.
+Five months after the conclusion of the trial, FBI agents debriefed Regan and began searching for the classified documents.
+Regan ultimately led investigators to the materials he had stolen, buried deep underground.
+He had written the locations on a note, placed the note in a toothbrush holder, and buried the toothbrush holder under the I-95 exit sign near Fredericksburg, Virginia.
 Highly sensitive documents would be discovered in the states of Maryland and Virginia, with over 10,000 assorted papers, videos, and CD-ROMs found; two anonymous sources believed all the hidden material had been found.
+In one instance, when Regan led agents to a cache, they dug it up, only to discover he had inadvertently left a sticky note with his name on it attached to one of the classified materials.

+Incarceration

-He is currently incarcerated at Federal Correctional Institution, Hazelton in Preston County, West Virginia.
+Regan is housed at FCI Cumberland, in Allegany County, Maryland.
+He was previously incarcerated at Federal Correctional Institution, Terre Haute in Terre Haute, Indiana.

+In media

 In 2016, journalist Yudhijit Bhattacharjee released a book about Regan and his capture titled The Spy Who Couldn't Spell: A Dyslexic Traitor, an Unbreakable Code, and the FBI's Hunt for America's Stolen Secrets.